sunkakar/Matrix-Modification/README.md

 # Matrix-Modification
-Algorithm that uses a "unpeeling" method to operate on matrices.
+Algorithm that uses an "unpeeling" method to operate on matrices.

 # Problem
 We have a m*n matrix that needs to be manipulated.